 Traveling is a time to destress, renew relationships with your friends and family, and experience new cultures and destinations.
 However, travel comes with packing, a thing which, we can all agree, is not as glamorous as traveling.
 No matter how many times you’ve checked your suitcase and ran through your list of must-have items, it’s almost impossible to leave without forgetting something important.
 And when this happens, you either have to continue your trip without it or buy a replacement.
 To help you avoid this, we compiled a list of the most common travel packing mistakes.
 Hopefully, reading about them can help you avoid them and make the most out of your trip.
 Let’s start!

-Rolling instead of folding is one of the golden rules of packing.
+Rolling instead of folding is one of the golden rules of minimalist packing.
 Not only does this help you cram more clothes in your luggage but it can also help prevent wrinkles if you do it right.
 You can also use rubber bands to keep all of your clothes in place and make everything more organized.

 Not packing your toiletries properly